Soomal/MoodLoggerApp/README.md

 # MoodLoggerApp

-Mood Piggy Bank:  An android app to log all your good and bad moments.
+This Application helps in tracking all the good and bad moments and instills a positive or optimistic nature.
+An analysis of negative factors can also help in root cause analysis of the things that go wrong in anyone’s life.
+With our application any user can track moods everyday.
+The application allows logging a mood multiple times.
+The application also has a feature to set a reminder, which will notify user everyday to log the mood.
+User can view his mood trends in a graph and pie chart.
+User can also view his moods over the time in a calendar.
+Our App supports multiple users.

 Feature	Description
-Mood logging	Primary feature for this app to work.
-User can log the mood by choosing from 5 different emojis.
+  Mood logging- Primary feature for this app to work.
+User can log the mood by choosing from 12 different emojis.
-Mood logging notification	Primary vehicle for reminding people to log their moods.
+  Mood logging notification- Primary vehicle for reminding people to log their moods.
+User can dismiss or snooze the reminder.
+If user chooses to snooze then he will be reminded again in 60 minutes.
+If user clicks on the notification, it will open up     the app.
-Visual graph	Shows trends in mood over time.
+  Visual graph - Shows trends in mood over time in a pie chart and a line graph.
-Visual calendar	Show emoji over a visual calendar that shows moods over time.
+  Visual calendar- Show emoji over a visual calendar that shows moods over time.
-Notification	User receives a reminder to log the mood everyday.
-Widget	User can log mood without opening the app from home screen of phone Watch interface	Has notifications, and logging interface.
-Uplifting quotes	Shown randomly with notifications or when logging mood.
-GPS logging	Logs where you are when setting your mood.
-Heart rate logging	Logs your heart rate when setting your mood.
-Camera mood logging	Take a selfie when you do your logging.
-It can be a picture of anything.
+  Watch interface- User will also get notification on android watch paired to the android device.
+He/she can take action like       snooze and dismiss from the App too.
+  Multiple user support	Multiple users can use the App.

 Tools - Android Studio, Sqlite